browsermedia/bcms_blog/README.markdown

 ## Wishlist Features

-* RSS feeds - Each blog should have its own RSS feed created as part of the initial blog creation.
 * Notifications for Comments - Blogs should have an option to be notified when a new comment is created.
 This will allow for practical management of comments/spam.
 * Messaging for Moderated comments - If moderation is turned on, users get no feedback about the comment they just left.
 Ideally, they would get some sort of javascript notice that their comment is awaiting notification.